vdaas/vald/docs/user/architecture.md

 ### Kubernetes Components

-Vald is base on Kubernetes platform.
+Vald is base on the Kubernetes platform.
 In this section we will explain the Kubernetes component used in Vald and why we need them.

 #### Kube-API Server

 #### Custom Resources